Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Multi-AZ allows peering connections between VPCs.
 - Multi-AZ encrypts RDS instance data.

 **Explanation:**
-"Multi-AZ maintains standby replicas of RDS instances in different availability zones" is correct.
+Multi-AZ maintains standby replicas of RDS instances in different availability zones is correct.
 Multi-AZ provides high availability by automatically creating a standby replica in another AZ.
-"Multi-AZ allows read replicas of RDS instances across availability zones" is incorrect; read replicas are for scaling reads, not high availability.
+Multi-AZ allows read replicas of RDS instances across availability zones is incorrect; read replicas are for scaling reads, not high availability.
-"Multi-AZ allows peering connections between VPCs" is incorrect; VPC peering is unrelated to RDS.
+Multi-AZ allows peering connections between VPCs is incorrect; VPC peering is unrelated to RDS.
-"Multi-AZ encrypts RDS instance data" is incorrect; encryption is a separate feature.
+Multi-AZ encrypts RDS instance data is incorrect; encryption is a separate feature.

 ---